Atlas (Real Estate album): Artwork

 The artwork for the album comes from a mural painted by the Polish artist Stefan Knapp for the former department store chain Alexander's in Paramus, New Jersey.

 The mural has since been disassembled following the close of Alexander's and the Bergen Museum of Art & Science's purchase of the mural.
-While various suggestions to the non-profit organization concerning its potential location have amassed, the mural was only recently put on display in Paterson, New Jersey, at the Art Factory in June 2015.
-The mural has yet to find a replacement location.
+There were local efforts to find a location large enough for its display, including at the former Xanadu complex in East Rutherford.
+However, the mural was only temporarily put on display in Paterson, New Jersey, at the Art Factory in 2015.
+In 2021, it was announced that the Valley Hospital in Paramus would become the permanent home of the mural, with sections of it on public display upon the hospital's opening in April 2024.

 Reception

 Atlas received widespread acclaim from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 33 reviews, which indicates "generally favorable reviews".
 The album was recognized as one of The 100 Best Albums of the Decade So Far by Pitchfork in August 2014.

-The album debuted at #34 on the Billboard Top 200 chart.
+The album debuted at number 34 on the Billboard Top 200 chart.